tdenzl/MarvelNetwork/README.md

 # MarvelNetwork
-A network graph of Marvel characters based on co-occurrence in comics.

-You can find the network

-# MarvelNetwork

 This repository conatains a script that allows for converting a CSV file to gexf, which can then be exported as SigmaJS network and hosted using GitHub pages.